hapax/hapax.github.io/assets/visual-qft.md

 and discovered that it split a large regular polygon into smaller polygons spammed via "copygons".
-Heuristically, the QFT builds the initial copygon and iteratively expands it.
+Heuristically, the QFT builds the initial copygon and iteratively expands it on each factor.
-However, from a strict algorithmic point of view, it's quicker to build the tensor factors by squishing and adding digits.
+However, from a strict algorithmic point of view, it's quicker to build the tensor factors in the other order, starting with a small polygon then iteratively squishing and adding digits.
 The quantum circuit which does all this takes exponentialy fewer operations than the best classical algorithm.
 So, by looking for pretty pictures of Hilbert space, we ended up